 - High-Speed Network: The switch and cables are based on fiber optics.
-This brings tremendous speed while access data.
+This brings tremendous speed while accessing data.
 A computing device has the impression that data is locally present.

-- Fast recovery after failure: The processing servers and its all storage (applications and data) are decoupled.
+- Fast recovery after failure: The processing servers and all storage (applications and data) are decoupled.
 So when server hardware fails, all data is still present to recover business.
-Once the server back to business, it loads data and starts working immediately.
+Once the server returns to business, it loads data and starts working immediately.

-- Failover – When a server fails other sever in SAN start processing the data requests.
+- Failover – When a server fails, another server in SAN start processing the data requests.
 It does automatic rerouting to the backup storage.

 - Scaling – Any time more storage devices can be added to the SAN if applications require more capacity.

-- Security – There can be user-based access for the storage so that only allowed person can access.
+- Security – There can be user-based access for the storage so that only an allowed person can access it.

 There are a few disadvantages to SAN.
 The first is the initial cost.
 A storage area network requires a high initial setup cost as compared to traditional storage.

-The increasing number of business are using the cloud for servers and storage.
-A cloud service can be only for data storage too.
-There are many companies that are providing services.
-With the cloud, one can choose minimal storage to start with and later keep on increasing as requires.
-The difference between SAN and cloud is that SAN is local to a company where servers are connected to storage with high-speed switches and fibers.
-While storage in the cloud is through the internet, that may bring the latency.
-A company may choose a hybrid approach, where lesser critical storage to the cloud and critical in local SAN.
+The difference between SAN and the cloud is that SAN is local to a company with servers connected to storage with high-speed switches and fibers.
+While storage in the cloud is through the internet, that may bring latency.
+A company may choose a hybrid approach, where lesser-time critical storage is in the cloud and critical in the local SAN.

 Communication Protocols for SAN:

 The server and storage connect to each other over a network.
-When a server needs to access the storage, it issues a command to the storage and in answer gets the designed files or other resources.
-Like other network communication, there are protocols between the two.
+When a server needs to access the storage, it issues a command to the storage and, in answer, gets the requested files or other resources.
+Like other network communication, there are protocols between the two communicating platforms.
 Following is a list of protocols for the storage area network.